-If you’ve ever had sunblock on your eyes, you’re aware of how uncomfortable this can become.
+If you’ve ever had sunscreen on your eyes, you’re aware of how uncomfortable this can become.
 A good, effective spray on the eye may result in stinging that can last for several hours.
-It could take a long time before the person feels at ease enough to let his eyes open and look up, especially in the hot sunlight.
+It could take a long time before the person feels at ease enough to let their eyes open and look up, especially in the hot sunlight.

 The simple act of applying sunscreen to the eyes could result in a swift stop to your day at the pool.
-While the discomfort could be for a while but relief will be more quickly by paying attention immediately.
+While the discomfort could last for a while, relief will come more quickly by paying attention immediately.

-The summer season is just close to the mark and whether you’ve made plans to bask in the sun at the beach, by the pool, or in the park, make sure you protect yourself from UV rays and sunburn But beware of the painful sting as sunscreen dries into the eyes.
-Although sunscreen doesn’t cause permanent damage to your eyes, it may cause a chemical burn on the cornea which can cause pain for a few days.
+The summer season is just close to its mark, and whether you’ve made plans to bask in the sun at the beach, by the pool, or in the park, make sure you protect yourself from UV rays and sunburn.
+But beware of the painful sting as sunscreen dries into the eyes.
+Although sunscreen doesn’t cause permanent damage to your eyes, it may cause a chemical burn on the cornea, which can cause pain for a few days.